brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 ```
 In the `process` method, we will get all the classes annotated with our annotation, and visit them to get the information about the `Component` where the binding has to be installed in, and the Super type being implemented by the annotated class.
 With that information we can create a new File and add our generated `@Module` in it.

-Since KSP processes happens in multiple rounds, we need to return all symbols our processor wasn't able to process, so other processors in the code can process them.
+As KSP processes occur in multiple rounds, our processor returns symbols it couldn't process.
+This ensures that other processors in the code can handle them during subsequent rounds of processing.
 The documentation of the _process_ function explains that:
 >Returns: A list of deferred symbols that the processor can't process.
 Only symbols that can't be processed at this round should be returned.